ExtremeWays/vim/README.md

 # vim
-my vim config for learn and simple.
+my vim config for learn and simple!